AdobeDocs/analytics.en/help/implement/vars/config-vars/doubleencodelinkparameters.md

 In previous versions of AppMeasurement, link tracking variables were always URL encoded twice.
 While not an issue for implementations that typically rely on single-byte characters, the double encoding created incorrectly encoded values for multi-byte characters in reports.
 Setting this variable to `false` encodes link tracking values once, which is typically the desired behavior.

-* If your implementation uses multi-byte characters and you URL decode link tracking variables to offset AppMeasurement's double encoding, set this variable to `true`.
+* If your implementation uses multi-byte characters and link tracking variables are URL decoded to offset AppMeasurement's double encoding, set this variable to `true`.
 This value preserves existing AppMeasurement functionality.
 * If your implementation uses multi-byte characters and you do not URL decode link tracking values, Adobe recommends setting this variable to `false`.
 * If your implementation does not use multi-byte characters, this variable is not required.
 However, Adobe recommends setting this variable to `false` in cases where multi-byte characters might be sent.